asmita-bhardwaj/cse15l-lab-reports/lab3.md

 	non-fiction/OUP/Rybczynski/ch2.txt:4
 	non-fiction/OUP/Rybczynski/ch3.txt:5

-In the example above we can see how the command line argument `grep -c string directory` can be used to search a directory for a specific string and return the number of lines in which the string is used for each file within the directory.
+In the example above we can see how the command line argument `grep -c "string" directory` can be used to search a directory for a specific string, in this case "To", and return the number of lines in which the string is used for each file within the directory.

 **EXAMPLE 2**